-- The bursting write transfer of an external master using MCF5206-generated termination is similar to a ColdFire core initiated bursting write transfer except that one additional CLK cycle is inserted between the assertion of TS by the external master and the start of the internal wait state counter by the MCF5206.
-If the transfer is to default memory, the - external master must increment the address to the appropriate value after each assertion of transfer acknowledge.
+- The bursting write transfer of an external master using MCF5206-generated termination is similar to a ColdFire core initiated bursting write transfer except that one additional CLK exclusion in the properties of TC by the external master and the start of the - cycle is inserted between the assertion of $\overline{\text{TS}}$ by the external master and the start of the internal wait state counter by the MCF5206.
+If the transfer is to default memory, the external master must increment the address to the appropriate value after each assertion of transfer acknowledge.
 For more information on chip select transfers or DRAM transfers, refer to Section 8 Chip-Selects or to Section 10 DRAM Controller.